Gustav Doetsch

-Gustav Doetsch (29 November 1892 - 9 June 1977) was a German mathematician, aviation researcher, decorated war veteran, and Nazi supporter.
+Gustav Doetsch (29 November 1892 - 9 June 1977) was a German mathematician best known for his research on the Laplace transform.
+He was also a decorated veteran of the First World War, and a pacifist who later supported national socialism.

 Early life

 Doetsch was born into a strict Catholic family on 29 November 1892 in Cologne.
-From 1904 to 1911 he attended Wohler High School in Frankfurt, going on to attend the universities at Göttingen, Munich, and Berlin between 1911 and 1914, studying mathematics, physics and philosophy.
+From 1904 to 1911, he attended Wohler High School in Frankfurt, going on to attend the University of Göttingen, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin between 1911 and 1914, studying mathematics, physics and philosophy.

 World War One

 With the outbreak of World War I, his studies were interrupted when he joined the army in October 1914.
 Serving in the infantry for two years, in 1916 he moved to the air force where he served as an aerial observer.
-In 1918 he was discharged, having received the Iron Cross and position of second-lieutenant.
+In 1918, he was discharged, having received the Iron Cross and position of second-lieutenant.

 Completion of studies

 He returned to his studies, completing his doctorate at Göttingen in 1920 with the thesis Eine neue Verallgemeinerung der Borelschen Summabilitätstheorie der divergenten Reihen.
 In 1921 he completed his habilitation thesis at the Technical University of Hannover.